 What income details we need

-We use the following income details to work out the cost of their aged care:
+Income details used to work out the cost of their aged care may include:

 - income from work and net rental income